 A cataract is a cloudiness of the crystalline lens inside your eye that leads to a decrease in vision.
 Cataracts typically form as you age and progress to the point where it’s necessary to remove the lens and replace it with an artificial intraocular lens (IOL).

-Cataract surgery performed by Dr. Francis Price, Jr. and Dr. Matthew Feng at Price Vision Group takes only minutes and is virtually painless.
-Your ophthalmic surgeon will make a very small incision and inserts a tiny ultrasonic probe that breaks up your cloudy lens into microscopic particles using high-energy sound waves.
+Cataract surgery performed by Dr. Francis Price, Jr. and Dr. Matthew Feng at Price Vision Group in Indianapolis takes only minutes to complete with minimal discomfort.
+Your cataract surgeon will make a very small incision and insert a tiny ultrasonic probe that breaks up your cloudy lens into microscopic particles using high-energy sound waves.
 This process is called phacoemulsification.
 These particles are then suctioned out.
 The artificial IOL of your choice is then inserted and positioned, effectively replacing the old cloudy lens of your eye with a clear version.